Resource-Management-System/rms/README.md

 ### To build all maven projects
 Run ```mvn clean install``` in the parent root directory

+## WARNING
+Some of the Maven dependencies have a vulnerability scanner as part of their build.
+The vulnerabilities wil be checked on submission BUT they may go out of date and therefore break when this project is run in the future.
+If this is the case the Maven dependencie version will have to be updated OR the owasp check will have to be disabled.

+To disable the owasp check you will need to go to the service that is failing.
+Open the pom.xml
+Search for the 'org.owasp'.
+Increase the failBuildOnCVSS to 20.
+Then rebuild.

 ### To build the UI
 Run ```npm install``` in ./rms-ui